lskatz/SneakerNet/docs/plugins/assembleAll.pl.md

 * assemblyMetrics.tsv - N50, genomeLength, etc
 * depth.tsv.gz - `samtools depth` output: a three column file with contig, pos, depth of coverage
 * effectiveCoverage.tsv - contains effective coverage

+Starting with v2.6, a graph file is also created with an extension `.gfa`.
+This can be loaded into the Bandage software.